×

 This release adds improvements related to the following components and concepts:

-Scanner V4 is a Technology Preview feature only.
+Support for ARM architecture in secured clusters is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.

-Compliance 2.0 is a Technology Preview feature only.
+Scanner V4 support for RHCOS is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.

 For more information about the support scope of Red Hat Technology Preview features, see Technology Preview Features Support Scope.